The Inward Investment and International Taxation Review: Japan

 Finance costs such as interest or bank arrangement fees are generally considered deductible expenses.
 However, because Japanese tax law includes earnings stripping rules, transfer pricing rules and thin capitalisation rules, the inclusion of finance costs in deductible expenses is restricted.

 Under the earnings stripping rules before the financial year 2019 tax reform, when interest payments to related foreign corporations (such as a foreign parent company or subsidiary) exceed 50 per cent of the statutory income of the payer, the portion of interest payments exceeding 50 per cent of the statutory income of the payer is not deductible from the payer's taxable income in the financial year.
-However, such excess portion is carried forward for seven financial years and can be used as deductible expenses until the total amount of deductible expenses reaches a 50 per cent threshold in each of the following seven financial years.
+However, such an excess portion is carried forward for seven financial years and can be used as deductible expenses until the total amount of deductible expenses reaches a 50 per cent threshold in each of the following seven financial years.

 The financial year 2019 tax reform (which is effective for the financial year of foreign corporations commencing on or after 1 April 2020) substantively revised the earnings stripping rules above.
 Under the revised earnings stripping rules, when certain types of interest payments to another person (including an unrelated third party) exceed 20 per cent of the statutory income of the payer, the portion of interest payments exceeding 20 per cent of the statutory income of the payer is non-deductible from the payer's taxable income in the financial year.
-However, such excess portion is carried forward for seven financial years and can be used as deductible expenses until the total amount of deductible expenses reaches a 20 per cent threshold in each of the following seven financial years.
+However, such an excess portion is carried forward for seven financial years and can be used as deductible expenses until the total amount of deductible expenses reaches a 20 per cent threshold in each of the following seven financial years.

 Under the transfer pricing rules, the portion of finance costs exceeding arm's-length prices will not be deductible from the payer's taxable income if the transaction giving rise to the relevant finance costs (including interest payments) is not conducted at arm's length.